-Discover Handel’s Messiah, with conductor and musicologist Joseph Fort.
+Discover Bach’s St John Passion, with conductor and musicologist Joseph Fort.
 Joseph will introduce you to the fascinating inner musical workings and rich history of this eighteenth-century masterpiece.
 Whether you have sung this piece a hundred times or never heard it before, this course will shed new light and introduce new features to hear in this wonderful music.

 What is the course about?

-We will also explore some of the music and culture that inspired Handel’s composition of this work, together with some of the models that he drew on.
-We will look in depth at the circumstances of and personalities involved with the first performance, which clearly show Handel’s dramatic priorities, and will consider its performance and reception history since, which cemented Handel’s fame and popularity across Europe and beyond.
+We will also explore some of the music and culture that inspired Bach’s composition of this work, together with some of the models that he drew on.
+We will consider the text that Bach sets.
+We will also look in depth at the circumstances of the first performance, and will consider reception history ever since, which cemented Bach’s fame and popularity across Europe and beyond.

-For those who know and love The Messiah, this course will introduce some new ways of listening to this music and some new insights into its history, and for those who know it less well it will provide a clear guide to this masterpiece.
+For those who know and love The St John Passion, this course will introduce some new ways of listening to this music and some new insights into its history, and for those who know it less well it will provide a clear guide to this masterpiece.

 Tutor website: www.josephfort.co.uk